-R (Bashir) v Secretary of State for the Home Department 3 W.L.R.
-573 (Supreme Court): counsel for the Home Secretary in this dispute about the applicability of the Refugee Convention to the UK Sovereign Base Areas in Cyprus and the effect in international law of accession to the Convention on behalf of an overseas territory.
+R (Bashir) v Secretary of State for the Home Department A.C.
+484 (Supreme Court): counsel for the Home Secretary in this dispute about the applicability of the Refugee Convention to the UK Sovereign Base Areas in Cyprus and the effect in international law of accession to the Convention on behalf of an overseas territory.

 R (Miller) v Secretary of State for Exiting the European Union A.C.
 61 (Supreme Court): counsel for an intervener in this well-known case concerning whether Parliamentary approval was needed to trigger the UK’s departure from the EU.

-R (Hussein) v Secretary of State for the Home Department EWHC 213 (Admin): counsel acting for the Home Secretary, defending claims that UK immigration detainees’ rights to religious freedom are infringed by their conditions of detention.
+R (Hussein) v Secretary of State for the Home Department EWHC 213 (Admin), A.C.D.
+32: counsel for the Home Secretary, defending claims that UK immigration detainees’ rights to religious freedom are infringed by their conditions of detention.